emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 ## Area 38 - Ritual Chamber
 * The chanting mysteriously stops when the characters walk in.
 * The chamber is echoey and there are pillars all around
+* There's a wheel in the wall near the portcullis which can raise it using an action
 * There's a break in the wall opposite the portcullis that leads into the room.
   * On initial investigation it looks like a pile of trash
   * A **DC 15 Nature check** will reveal the fact that it's actually a **shambling mound**